forgedsoftware/measurementcommon/README.md

 ### Fields
 Systems and units have the following properties.
 All properties are strings unless otherwise defined.

+ - **Measurement Systems**
+  - *name* - A formal name for the measurement system
+  - *inherits* - (optional) The key of the measurement system that it inherits from
+  - *historical* - (optional, boolean) Determines if the system is in common usage
  - **Systems**
   - *symbol* - The symbol that is generally used to represent that system
   - *otherNames* - (optional, array) Other names used for the system